Dear reader of ADxS.org, please excuse the disruption.

 There are a large number of methylphenidate preparations.

-Although they all contain the same active ingredient, affected individuals respond differently to them.
-Individual means that some people tolerate preparation A very well and it works well, while preparation B hardly works at all and has unpleasant side effects, while for others the effect is exactly the opposite.22
+Although they all contain the same active ingredient, people with ADHD respond differently to them.
+Individual means that some people tolerate preparation A very well and it works well, while preparation B barely works and has unpleasant side effects, while for others the effect is exactly the opposite.23

 A solid MPH medication regimen should therefore always include taking different preparations, even if one preparation is already effective and has no unpleasant side effects.
 This is because it is only possible to determine whether another preparation works significantly better after it has been tested.